 Family of Shaheen Bagh shooter Kapil Baisala refutes claim

-New Delhi, Feb 04: Kapil Baisala who opened fired at the Shaheen Bagh protest site last week is a member of the Aam Aadmi Party, police said on Tuesday, sparking a war of words between the BJP and the AAP.
+New Delhi, Feb 04: Kapil Baisala who opened fire at the Shaheen Bagh protest site last week is a member of the Aam Aadmi Party (AAP), police said on Tuesday, sparking a war of words between the BJP and the AAP.

 While the BJP accused Chief Minister Arvind Kejriwal of "playing" with the security of the country, the AAP hit back, stating the saffron party was indulging "dirty politics".